tomfa/notes.webutvikling.org-old/src/posts/2015-10-22-creating-a-presentation/index.md

 *   [https://slides.com/](https://slides.com/)
 *   [http://lab.hakim.se/reveal-js/#/](http://lab.hakim.se/reveal-js/#/)

 The first is really the visual editor implementation of the other, so it's kind of like I just found one thing.

-Here's why I don't list many more: I'm not so fond of impress or prezi, because they're just TOO nice.
+I'm not so fond of impress or prezi, because they're just TOO nice.
 It's like I'm trying to impress when I use them.
-And no one is impressive when they try to impress, because then they obviously spent too much time on it. #epiphany There's a bunch of HTML5/JS presentation tools, similar reveal, like [http://shwr.me/](http://shwr.me/) which was the next best thing I found, as well as a whole many others.
+And no one is impressive when they try to impress, because then they obviously spent too much time on it.

+ There's a bunch of HTML5/JS presentation tools, similar reveal, like [http://shwr.me/](http://shwr.me/) which was the next best thing I found, as well as a whole many other similar ones.
 I realize most of them are basically just some nice css + js that allows you to use arrows to skip between "slides".
 Perhaps I should make another one?
 Looks like fun :)